-There is significant contemporary evidence that improved in-service training can contribute to improving employee retention and the attractiveness of the sectors at hand.
-In 2018, the Dutch government implicitly acknowledged this fact with its large-scale Working in Care programme (budget: €320m) that will fund ongoing skills development, as well as initial training and retraining, with the aim of enhancing the appeal of the sector among young people and returners and of improving staff retention (Eurofound, 2021).
+For staff in hospitals, nursing homes and home care, according to regional action plans coordinated by care institutions, training institutes and trade associations evidence that improved inservice training can contribute to improving employee retention and the attractiveness of the sectors at hand.
+In 2018, the Dutch government implicitly acknowledged this fact with its large-scale Working in Care programme (budget: €320m) that will fund ongoing skills development85, as well as initial training and retraining, with the aim of enhancing the appeal of the sector among young people and returners and of improving staff retention (Eurofound, 2021).
 Across the EU, while the proportion of LTC workers receiving training provided or paid for by their employer (58%) greatly exceeds the average across all sectors, 24% of workers in the sector feel that they "need further training to cope well with duties", particularly in the case of younger workers (Eurofound, 2020).
-In addition, the relatively high levels of training are often not matched by formal qualifications, which could be affecting workers' sense of professional integrity, recognition of their work, and, ultimately, their wages (Eurofound, 2020).
-Recently, employers' association EASPD has developed the European Care Certificate, a new basic qualification for care workers, and has called for adequate continuous training and professional development in social care, to help workers meet the demands of new and evolving roles (Crowe, 2021 - cite advisory board meeting).
+In addition, the relatively high levels of training are often not matched by formal qualifications, which

+Benmark, Germany, Spain, Italy, Netherlands, and Slovakia. could be affecting workers' sense of professional integrity, recognition of their work, and, ultimately, their wages (Eurofound, 2020).
+Recently, employers' association EASPD has developed the European Care Certificate, a new basic qualification for care workers, and has called for adequate continuous training and professional development in social care, to help workers meet the demands of new and evolving roles (Crowe, 2021).
 In the UK, HR consultants Care Planner have found that care staff are 58% more likely to stay in a job for 3 years or more if there is a structured onboarding programme that includes reading, training and shadowing, and they point out that training can also provide an opportunity to build a sense of unity among a staff body (Price, 2019).

 In Property Services, the percentage of cleaning workers who reported having received training paid for by their employer in the previous twelve months was (at 14%) much lower in 2014 than across all sectors (34%) (Eurofound, 2014), with this difference being greatest for women and workers under 35 years of age.
 However, there are some indications in the sector that training can lead to improvements at work that might support retention of staff.
 Researchers Suleiman and Svendsen (2015) cite 2008 evidence from Norway finding that, in a limited survey, 33% of cleaners declared improved psychosocial working environment in view of relevant training and work adaptation.
-Keune and Pedaci (2019) also describe how a "common strategy" of trade unions in six European countries (and the UK), including IG BAU in Germany, has been to attempt to reduce precarious work through improvement of training and skill development opportunities, for less skilled workers above all.
+Keune and Pedaci (2019) also describe how a "common strategy" of trade unions in six European countries86 (and the UK), including IG BAU in Germany, has been to attempt to reduce precarious work through improvement of training and skill development opportunities, for less skilled workers above all.
 This upskilling has been considered "fundamental" to strengthening job stability, career prospects and working conditions, and, since it is also of interest to employers, cooperative actions have frequently been developed, in many cases resulting in an expansion of atypical workers' training rights in sectoral and company collective agreements.
 In Catalonia, a bargaining table was set up to develop a system of professional cleaner accreditation and re-qualification to allow workers to become specialists in certain techniques and methods, such as environmentally sustainable cleaning (Keune & Pedaci, 2019).